 Hydration is so important, not just for athletic performance but just for being well overall.
 Take this information and use it to lead your clients to a better understanding of why they need to consider fluid balance and how to do it right.

-To learn more about nutrition for athletes, check out the ISSA’s Sports Nutrition Certification course.
+To learn more about nutrition for athletes, check out the ISSA’s Nutritionist Certification course.